SkyAphid/GoogleSheetsTableOfContents/README.md

 - Find "NOKORIWARETableOfContentsGenerator"
 - Click "ADD FUNCTION" to its lower right

-You can rename the function to something prettier like "Table of Contents" by using the Manage Macros button.
+You can rename the function to something prettier like "Table of Contents Generator" by using the Manage Macros button.

 ## Using It ##
 After installing: